Saif-Ur-Rehmaan/KarnelTravelAgency/Readme.txt

 6)strickly Binding was Used For Data Excahnge between the client and server ;
 7)Attribute Routing Was Used;
-8)For Commit History You Can Visit my github Repo https://github.com/Saif-Ur-Rehmaan/KarnelTravelAgency
+8)For Commit History You Can Visit my github Repo https://github.com/Saif-Ur-Rehmaan/KarnelTravelAgency 8)for complete documentation and video sample you can visit my dropbox :